Foundation / Corporation

-Grants of up to $35,000 per year to Alaska nonprofit and governmental museums and cultural centers to purchase contemporary works of art by artists residing in the state.
-This program encourages museums to build collections of work by accomplished, practicing artists, thereby supporting artists’ livelihoods.
+Grants of up to $35,000 per year to Alaska nonprofit and governmental museums and cultural centers to purchase contemporary works of art by artists residing in the State.
+Funding is intended to encourage museums to build collections of work by accomplished, practicing artists, thereby supporting local artists' livelihoods.

-1) Artwork must meet the general mission and specific goals and criteria stipulated in the applicant’s formally adopted collections policy and (2) the applicant’s annual exhibitions/programs plan.
+- Artwork must meet the general mission and specific goals and criteria stipulated in the applicant’s formally adopted collections policy.
 The program strongly encourages applicants to tie their purchasing goals very closely to the institution’s exhibitions/program plan.

-10) The museum may not purchase artwork for its collections from its own current museum board of directors or staff members, or immediate family members; or from artists who serve on the board of directors of Museums Alaska or their immediate family members.
+- The museum may not purchase artwork for its collections from members of its current board of directors or staff members, or from the immediate family members of board or staff members; or from artists who serve on the board of directors of Museums Alaska or their immediate family members.

 GrantWatch ID#: 179358